 In Chinese culture, these fluffy tufts of meteorological cotton candy have some interesting cultural significance.
 Having spent some time in China and surrounding nations where the Chinese have historically had a major influence, I’ve noticed a recurring motif in the swirling, stylised representation of clouds appearing everywhere from jewellery to the 2008 Beijing Olympics torch.
 So I set out to uncover the history and meaning of this natural phenomena as a popular Chinese symbol.
+For more Chinese symbolism, see this post decoding Lunar New Year.

 Cloud symbolism in China